avaharttt/AvaHartIT1025/Lab 5/readme.md

 ### Executive Summary
+Last lab we learned about different operating systems and how they functioned, along with the basics of python and what pyton is used for.
+It ended with different types of graphics, vector vs raster, and how they apply to programming.
+This chapter explores netwroking and the functionality of cybersecurity.
 ### Lucidchart
 The website was very user friendly and a postive experience to learn.
 The exercise helped a lot to get familiar with the layout and how to apply the features.
 I see why it is popular in the industry and am happy to use it as I'm a very visual learner.
 ### Introduction to Networking